ramrao0102/cs5293sp22-project0/README.md

 1) File structure as created in the following path:  /home/ramrao0102/project0.
 The file structure is what is seen on github

-2) Pipfile, Pipfile.lock, setup.py and setup.cfg files were created in the project 0 directory and contained the information that can be seen in these files on github
+2) Pipfile, Pipfile.lock, setup.py and setup.cfg files were created in the project 0 directory and contained the information that can be seen in these files on github the Pipfile has the packages that are included.
+Setup.py and Setup.cfg files are created for operation.

 3) The pdf file of the incident reports from the website link noted below were accessed.
 These reports are published daily on the city of Norman website.
 They contain five fields:  Date/Time, Incident No, Location, Nature, Incident_ORI. https://www.normanok.gov/sites/default/files/documents/2022-02/2022-02-05_daily_incident_summary.pdf